JavohirBerdiyev/IT-Academy/requirements/frontend-pro-requirements.md

-# Frontend Developer Course Requirement
+# Frontend Pro Course Requirements

 To join the Frontend Developer Course, applicants are required to meet the following criteria: